-Conwy County Borough Council manages the Treasury function on behalf of the Fire and Rescue Authority and brokers market loans and investments on behalf of the Authority.
+Conwy County Borough Council provides financial services.
+This includes internal audit, transactional processing, and technical assistance including the management of the treasury function involving the brokering of market loans and investments.
 Conwy CBC also provides legal services to the Authority.